qiqika/CarND-Capstone_1/README.md

 2) vehicle control for stable running

-3）light detection which this use position and closed light color to classify with opencv function.
+3) light detection which this use position and closed light color to classify with opencv function.

 4) list method to update waypoint for slowing down vehicle , accelarating and stoping